Jetsurf/jet-bot/README.md

-# Jetbot
+# Splatnet/Music Bot
-Jetbot was originally created to be a music/soundclip playing bot.
-It has evolved into its primary purpose of fetching data about Splatoon 2 maps/splatnet to help discord servers to access this information quickly.
+Splatnet/Music bot was originally created to be a music/soundclip playing bot.
+It has evolved into its primary purpose of fetching data about Splatoon 2 maps/Splatnet to help discord servers to access this information quickly.

-# NOTE
-This bot still has some hardcoded things in place, most have been resolved, but the !us/jp/eu role commands are not.

 ## Installation
 Requires https://github.com/Rapptz/discord.py discord python library to